UoB-COMSM0166/2026-group-27/README.md

 ### NASA Task Load Index (NASA TLX):
 The NASA TLX measured how hard the users had to work.
 Our average workload was 40.1/100, which is a low-to-moderate level.

-* Time Pressure: "Temporal Demand" was our highest stress factor at 50.5/100.
+* Time Pressure: 'Temporal Demand' was our highest stress factor at 50.5/100.
 This matches the feedback that users felt rushed or confused by the map.

 * Effort vs. Performance: Users felt they did a good job (Performance: 76.0/100) but had to put in a fair amount of effort (51.0/100) to get there.